Rural Housing Service, USDA.

-Pre-applications can be submitted either electronically using the FLH Pre-Application form found at http://www.rd.usda.gov/programs-services/farm-labor-housing-direct-loans-grants or in hard copy to the appropriate Rural Development Office where the project will be located.
-Follow the link to find the appropriate RD Office address for requesting and submitting pre-application at: http://www.rurdev.usda.gov/StateofficeAddresses.html.
-Applicants are strongly encouraged, but not required, to submit the pre-application electronically.
+Pre-applications can be submitted either electronically using the FLH Pre-Application form found at: http://www.rd.usda.gov/programs-services/farm-labor-housing-direct-loans-grants or in hard copy to the appropriate Rural Development Office where the project will be located.
+Follow the link to find the appropriate Rural Development State Office address for requesting and submitting a pre-application at: http://www.rurdev.usda.gov/StateofficeAddresses.html.
+Applicants are strongly encouraged; but not required, to submit the pre-application electronically.
 The electronic form contains a button labeled “Send Form.”
 By clicking on the button, the applicant will see an email message window with an attachment that includes the electronic form the applicant filled out as a data file with a .pdf extension.
 In addition, an auto-reply acknowledgement will be sent to the applicant when the electronic Loan Proposal form is received by the Agency unless the sender has software that will block the receipt of the auto-reply email.
-The State Office will record pre-Start Printed Page 34626applications received electronically by the actual date and time when all attachments are received at the State Office.
+The State Office will record pre-applications received electronically by the actual date and time when all attachments are received at the State Office.

 (a) Electronic Media Option.
 Submit all forms and documents as read-only Adobe Acrobat files on electronic media such as CDs, DVDs or USB drives.
 For each electronic device submitted, the applicant should include a Table of Contents of all documents and forms on that device.
 The electronic media should be submitted to the Rural Development State Office listed in this Notice where the property is located.
 Any forms and documents that are not sent electronically, including the check for credit reports, must be mailed to the Rural Development State Office.

-(b) Email Option.
+(b) E-Mail Option.
 On the Loan Proposal form you will be asked for a submission email address.
-This email address will be used to establish a folder on the U.S. Department of Agriculture (USDA) server with your unique email address.
+This email address will be used to establish a folder on the USDA server with your unique email address.
 Once the Loan Proposal form is processed, you will receive an additional email notifying you of the email address that you can use to email your forms and documents.
-Please Note: All forms and documents must be emailed from the same submission email address.
-This will ensure that all forms and documents that you send will be stored in the folder assigned to that email address.
-Any forms and documents that are not sent in via the email option must be submitted on an electronic media or in hard copy form to the Rural Development State Office.
+Please Note: all forms and documents must be emailed from the same submission email address.
+This will ensure that all forms and documents you send will be stored in the folder assigned to that email address.
+Any forms and documents that are not sent via the email option must be submitted on an electronic media or in hard copy to the Rural Development State Office.

 (c) Hard Copy Submission to the Rural Development State Office.
 If you are unable to send the proposal package electronically using either of the options listed above, you may send a hard copy of all forms and documents to the Rural Development State Office where the property is located.
-Hard copy pre-applications received on or before the deadline date will receive the close of business time of the day received as the receipt time.
-Hard copy pre-applications must be received by the submission deadline and no later than 5:00 p.m., local time, September 11, 2017.
+Hard copy pre-applications received on or before the deadline will receive the close of business time of the day received as the receipt time.
 Assistance for filing electronic and hard copy pre-applications can be obtained from any Rural Development State Office.

 If a pre-application is accepted for further processing, the applicant must submit a complete, final application, acceptable to Rural Development prior to the obligation of Rural Development funds.
 If the pre-application is not accepted for further processing the applicant will be notified of appeal rights under 7 CFR part 11.